From Counterportation to Local Wormholes: Discussion

+Conserved quantities in a quantum system are eigenstates of the system as a whole, which in this case is spatially entangled---hinting that in exchange-free operations spatial entanglement is the deeper explanation at work.
+Whereas one would have expected the super-information medium to obey conservation relations, the result in \cite{Aharonov2020} provides important confirmation.

+While we envisage that future quantum-gravity considerations could help unravel the physics of local wormholes, the general yet precise characterisation given, already provides an explanatory framework for counterportation.
+Nonetheless, as geometrical conceptions rendering space disjunctly traversable \cite{Bronnikov2022} further advance, an experimental demonstration of counterportation---and therefore disjunct space traversability---would point not only to the existence in the lab of traversable wormholes, but conceivably of such geometry.
+The demonstration requires what is essentially a 2-qubit exchange-free quantum computer.
+By contrast to large-scale quantum computers that promise some remarkable speed-ups, the promise of exchange-free quantum computers of any scale is to make some seemingly impossible transformations possible by incorporating space fundamentally.
+Ultimately, we see exchange-free quantum computers coming into their own exploring the fundamental physics of the universe.

-The mystery of communicating quantum bits without sending any photons, the deferred measurement principle tells us, simply comes down to single-photon interference.
-But as Richard Feynman was quick to point out, such interference ``has in it the heart of quantum mechanics''.
-Remarkably, the phenomenon of counterportation provides a smoking gun for the existence of an underlying physical reality.
+Accomplishing the mission of counterporting an object across space---thereby traversing a local wormhole, as if through an extra spatial dimension---comes down to locally induced spatial entanglements of a single particle, and corresponding self-interference scenarios at work.
+But as Richard Feynman was quick to point out, such interference ``has in it the heart of quantum mechanics.''
+Even further, the uncovered phenomenon of counterportation provides a smoking gun for the existence of an underlying physical reality.